Lalibela Airport

-Lalibela Airport (IATA: LLI, ICAO: HALL) is an airport serving Lalibela, a town in the Amhara Region of Ethiopia.
+Lalibela Airport (IATA: LLI, ICAO: HALL) is a public airport serving Lalibela, a town in the Amhara Region of northern Ethiopia.
 The name of the town and airport may also be transliterated as Lalibella.
 The airport is located 23 km southwest of the town.

 Facilities

-The Lalibela Airport resides at an elevation of 1958 m above mean sea level.
+The Lalibela Airport lies at an elevation of 1958 m above mean sea level.
 It has one runway designated 10/28, with an asphalt surface measuring 2400 × 53 m.

 The main runway was rebuilt in 1997, at a cost of 53 million birr.